95% Of Trafficked Women Are Edo Girls - Catholic women Cry Out

 The group’s Coordinator, Rev. Sister Eucharia Madueke, spoke during visits to the palace of Onogie of Ujeogba, HRH Izuware 1, Solomon Ogieaga; Odionware of Ugbogui, Pa Uwaifo Osemwengie; and the Onogie of Ogwa, HRH Zaiki Ehizogie 11.

-Responding, the Onogie of Ujeogba, Solomon Ogieaga, who blamed the surge in human trafficking on parental failure, called on government at all levels to create the right environment for its citizens to engage in businesses.
+Responding to the Onogie of Ujeogba, Solomon Ogieaga, who blamed the surge in human trafficking on parental failure, called on the government at all levels to create the right environment for its citizens to engage in businesses.©Standard Gazette, 2021.
+Unauthorized use and/or duplication of this material without express and written permission from this site’s publisher is strictly prohibited.
+Excerpts and links may be used, provided that full and clear credit is given to Standard Gazette with appropriate and specific direction to the original content.